To configure Cogo settings for the job:

 - Conventional angle‑only observations are only added to the solution if there are no other positions or observations.
 Any Mean Turned Angle (MTA) observed to the point is ignored and the original observations are used to compute the average position.

-- When the average includes only ECEF or WGS‑84 positions, the averaged grid position is converted back to WGS‑84 and stored as a WGS‑84.
+- When the average includes only positions in ECEF or Global coordinates, the averaged grid position is converted to Global coordinates and stored .
 When the average contains only grid positions and conventional observations, or a mixture of position types, then the averaged grid position is stored as a grid.

 An averaged position is not automatically updated if the positions used to compute the average are changed.
 For example, if the calibration is updated, if observations are transformed or deleted, or if new observations of the same name are added, recompute the averaged position.